Las Vegas Wrongful Death Attorneys

 - General disregard for traffic laws

-Many wrongful death victims die in the crash or soon after, but in some cases a wrongful death can be caused when the victim dies later, either as a direct or indirect result of their injuries.
+Many wrongful death victims die in the crash or soon after, but in some cases, wrongful death can be caused when the victim dies later, either as a direct or indirect result of their injuries.

 Everyone wants the products they buy to be 100% safe and extensively tested by the manufacturers, but this is not often the case.
 Unfortunately, defective products cause a significant number of untimely deaths each year.
 Statistics on product liability are governed by the Consumer Product Safety Commission in the US.
 Some common culprits of product liability include: